dmaiato/dmaiato/README.md

 ## 📖 About me
-I am a junior Software Engineer looking for new challenges and opportunities! 🚀
+I am a junior Software Engineer looking for new challenges and opportunities! 🚀 My biggest goal is to be able to work with Rust in a professional environment. 🦀🖥️

 ## 🧑‍💻 Skills
 ### 🖥️ Backend